j3-signalroom/apache_flink-kickstarter/.blog/how-create-a-pyflink-udtf.md

     """
     ...
 ```
-The `KafkaProperties` class, which is the User-Defined Table Function (UDTF), retrieves the Kafka Cluster properties from the AWS Secrets Manager and Parameter Store.
-Which inherits from the PyFlink [TableFunction](https://nightlies.apache.org/flink/flink-docs-release-1.20/api/python/reference/pyflink.table/api/pyflink.table.udf.TableFunction.html?highlight=tablefunction), a base interface for a user-defined table function that creates zero or more row values.
+The `KafkaProperties` class, which is the User-Defined Table Function (UDTF), retrieves the Kafka Cluster properties from the AWS Secrets Manager and Parameter Store, which inherits from the PyFlink [TableFunction](https://nightlies.apache.org/flink/flink-docs-release-1.20/api/python/reference/pyflink.table/api/pyflink.table.udf.TableFunction.html?highlight=tablefunction), a base interface for a user-defined table function that creates zero or more row values.

 ### Step 2 of 4 --- Constructor(`__init__()`)
 ```python